platformsh/platformsh-docs/sites/friday/src/get-started/flask/deploy/configure.md

    This command is also available as `{{% vendor/cli %}} ify`.

 2. Follow the prompts to determine your project requirements:

    - Select Python as the language for your project.</br>
      {{% vendor/name %}} then automatically detects your dependency manager.

    - Enter the name of your app.

-   - Select the services you need.
+   - Select the services you need (for this guide, select `PostgreSQL` as we'll use it later)

    - Hit **Enter**.</br>

    Your {{% vendor/name %}} configuration files are generated.

 3. Add all the generated files to your Git repository.